-Diana Khong is queer Viet playwright, filmmaker, and poet.
-They are also a mutual aid and popular education organizer in Worcester, Massachusetts.
+Diana Khong is queer Viet theatermaker and filmmaker.
+They are also a mutual aid and popular education organizer with roots in Worcester, Massachusetts, currently based on Brooklyn, NY.
 They consider their art and their community work to be spiritually intertwined.

-Currently, they are one-half of the queer directorial team behind Last Weekend Productions—with their dear friend and collaborator Linda Denson.
-Their co-directed short A POEM CALLED LOVE JONES has screened at the Queer Women of Color Film Festival, Melbourne Queer Film Festival, Afrikana Film Festival, MIX Brasil, and more across four continents.
-Their next film, BAND PRACTICE (recipient of the Panavision New Filmmakers Grant), is a queer coming-of-age romantic comedy following a Black majorette and Viet band geek set to be released in 2026.
+They are also one-half of the queer directorial team behind Last Weekend Productions—with their dear friend and collaborator Linda Denson.
+Their co-directed short A POEM CALLED LOVE JONES has screened at festivals across four continents.
+Their next film, BAND PRACTICE (recipient of the Panavision New Filmmakers Grant), is a queer coming-of-age romantic comedy following a Black majorette and Viet band geek set to be premiere in 2026.

 Contact.